 My Story on the site tells a little bit about me.
-No two days are the same for most people, but living with Cerebral Palsy means that every day can be different.
-The condition throws up so many feelings that I deal with, which makes life a little tough sometimes.
+No two days are the same for most people but living with Cerebral Palsy means that each day is different.
+My condition throws up so many feelings that I have to deal with and that’s what I find difficult.

-What I don’t get is how so many Specialists who deal with children living with the condition say that the condition is non-progressive.
-Since research hasn’t been taken past the age of 18, how would they really know.
-As the brain ages, the muscles will deteriorate, so how does that make Cerebral Palsy non-progressive?
+What I really don’t get about Cerebral Palsy is how so many Specialists who deal with children with the condition say that the condition is non-progressive.
+Since research hasn’t been taken past the age of 18, how would they really know?
+I have already been told that as my brain ages, my muscles will deteriorate, so how does that make Cerebral Palsy non-progressive?

-Unfortunately, there is little or no information out there, but I will never stop looking, reading or writing about Cerebral Palsy and putting what I know on my site.
-I live alongside Cerebral Palsy, but it doesn’t define me.
-My site has the potential for me to bring closure on many things.
+Sadly, there is little or no information out there, for those of us dealing with the condition, but I will never stop looking, reading or writing about Cerebral Palsy and putting what I know into my blogs.
+I live alongside my condition, but I choose not to be defined by it.

-The CP Diary gives me a platform so that I can talk about my feelings, put information out there and get some feedback from others who perhaps share similar experiences with me.
-Even if other people’s experiences differ from my own, we can help and support each other.
+My website gives me a platform so that I can talk and write about my feelings, put information out there and hopefully get some feedback from other people who share similar experiences.
+Even if other people don’t have Cerebral Palsy and their experiences differ from mine, I believe we can still help and support one another through my blogs.